frndtn/PrivyId/README.md

 ## About

-This project was created using the nuxt.js framework
+This project was created using the nuxt.js framework (Ver.
+3 Release Candidate).

 ## Prerequisites